 When you first arrive in Palampur, it almost feels like you are in a different country, compared to the hustle and bustle of Delhi.
 As an intern, you will learn how to carry out different procedures and you will get a first-hand understanding of what it is like to be a doctor or nurse.

 We work with a number of health institutions in Palampur, including hospitals, dental clinics, nursing homes, physio centres and centres that provide alternative and traditional forms of medicine.

-Whether you are enrolling on to a medical, nursing or physiotherapy course at university, or a current student, this programme is the perfect way to gain work experience before you go.
-Your CV will stand out and you will create memories that you will remember for a lifetime.
+Whether you are enrolling on to a medical, nursing or physiotherapy course at university, or a current student, this programme is the perfect way to gain medical work experience.
+Joining this internship will make your CV stand out and you will create memories that you will remember for a lifetime.